9 Reasons Why You Should Make Vinaigrette

 Do you know how to make vinaigrette from scratch?
-It’s one of the most basic and classic things you can make at home.
-I’m going to share 8 reasons why you should make vinaigrette at home and how to do it.
+It’s one of the most basic, classic, and delicious things you can make at home.
+I’m going to share 9 reasons why you should make vinaigrette at home and how to do it.

-Folks who attended my cooking classes over the years know that I am adamant about making homemade vinaigrette.
+Folks who attended my cooking classes over the years knew that I was adamant about making homemade vinaigrette.
 I have not bought a bottle of dressing in the grocery store in years.

 I used to keep a bottle of ranch dressing in the fridge because our kids loved it for dipping veggies and fries.
 If it encouraged them to eat veggies, I was fine with it.